 Students who are invited for an interview will be notified of the date and time within a short period after submission.
 Following all interviews, the Board will meet and make the final decisions about admission to the Honours College.

 Acceptance decisions are normally made by the end of March or beginning of April.
-After that, the programme will commence with a General Opening Ceremony organized by the Honours College and which is scheduled for Wednesday 5 April, 2017.
+After that, the programme will commence with a General Opening Ceremony organized by the Honours College and which is typically scheduled in the first week of April.

 The main criteria based on which the Admissions Board assesses student applicants are: